nfasano/nfasano/README.md

 ### Data science projects

 #### 1) Content-based movie recommendation system [[Github Repo]](https://github.com/nfasano/movie_recsys)
-- **Project description:** Built an end-to-end movie recommendation system, starting with data collection and ending with model deployment.
-The recommender takes in one movie selected from the database and some filtering options (e.g. minimum IMDb rating) and returns a list of 5 movies with similar content as the input movie.
+- **Project description:** Inspired by the seductive power of Tik-Tok's personalized feed and a strong desire to learn how industry recommender systems are designed, I developed an end-to-end movie recommender system.
+The recommender model is based on the Collaborative Topic Model (CTM), a hybrid approach that combines topic information from film scripts and user-movie interactions from a ratings matrix.
+The datasets consisted of web-scraped film scripts, movie metadata (IMDb.com), and user-movie ratings (MovieLens.org).
+This hybrid model achieves a modest improvement (1%) in root-mean-square error compared to traditional matrix factorization approaches, but alleviates the item cold-start problem thanks to the topic model.
+Finally, I deployed the recommender as a web-based app on Hugging Face Spaces for anyone to demo.

+Get your own movie recommendation! ([try it here!](https://nmfasano5-content-based-movie-recommendation-system.hf.space))
 - **Project outcomes:**
-    - Webscraped a dataset of 150,000+ film scripts from several websites.
-Combined this dataset with relevant metadata collected from publically available datasets ([IMDb.com](https://www.imdb.com/interfaces/), [MovieLens.com](https://movielens.org/home), and [themoviedb.org](https://www.themoviedb.org/?language=en-US)).
+    - Engineered a data pipeline for web-scraping, cleaning, and processing 160k film scripts using NLP.
+Synthesized film scripts with external datasets (IMDb and MovieLens) into a database that can be queried with SQL
-    - Processed the dataset using NLP techniques, including stop word removal and lemmatization, and then created a bag-of-words representation for the corpus.
+    - Processed the film scripts dataset using NLP techniques, including stop word removal and lemmatization, and then created a bag-of-words representation for the corpus
-    - Built a topic model using Latent Dirichlet Allocation (LDA).
-The number of topics was chosen by evaluating the perplexity on a held-out test set of movie scripts.
-    - Movie recommendations are ranked according to the cosine-similarity between the movie's latent topics.
+    - Built a collaborative topic model (latent Dirichlet allocation + SVD) that shows a modest (1%) improvement in RMSE compared to SVD alone, but alleviates the new item cold-start problem with a recall@20 score of 41% for unrated movies
-    - To serve the recommendations, I built a web app using gradio and deployed it to Hugging Face's spaces.
-The app returns the recommendations along with IMDb metadata (genre, IMDb rating, and link to IMDb title page for that movie). ([try it here!](https://nmfasano5-content-based-movie-recommendation-system.hf.space)).
+    - To serve the recommendations, I built a web-based app using gradio and deployed it to Hugging Face's Spaces.
+The app returns the recommendations, ranked according to cosine-similarity between the movies latent topics, along with IMDb metadata (genre, IMDb rating, IMDb link) and poster art from tmdb.org.
 - **Future work:**
-    - Extend the movie recommendation system to provide collaborative-based recommendations alongside content-based recommendations.
-See 'recsys_collab_based' folder in this repository for some examples where I used the MovieLens rating matrix to build and test several models, including a heuristic model (pearson correlation metric), Naive Bayes, and matrix factorization.
+    - Build word and image embeddings using film scripts and movie posters, respectively, and build a recommender model based on the two-tower architecture
-- **Skills demonstrated:** Webscraping (beautifulSoup, selenium), SQL, Python, pandas, scikit-learn, NLP, lemmatization, Latent Dirichlet Allocation, radio
+- **Skills demonstrated:** Webscraping (beautifulSoup, selenium), SQL, Python, pandas, scikit-learn, NLP, lemmatization, Latent Dirichlet Allocation, SVD, Gradio

 ____________________________________________________________________________________________